Start Your Invention Journey

 You don’t need to figure it out alone.

-• Structured monthly meetings (online and in-person)
+• Structured monthly meetings (online and in person)

-• Feasibility review and practical guidance
+• Peer feedback, feasibility reviews, and practical invention guidance

 Not sure if you’re ready?